pchiorean/Indentz/docs/README.md

 ![Quick export](img/script-quickexport.png)

-The text from the **Suffix** field will be appended to the exported file name (everything in the preset name after the last `_` will be autodetected as suffix).
+The text from the **Suffix** field will be appended to the name of the exported file (everything in the preset name after the last `_` will be autodetected as suffix).

 If **Sort files by suffix into subfolders** is checked, subfolders will be created from the suffix (the text after `+` is ignored[^2]).